 All images are taken on site and not photoshopped to appear on location.

-Also, new this year is the Cabin Fever Series which launched July 2020.
+Also, new this year is the Cabin Fever Series.
 This new series was inspired by designs from rugs, blankets and quilts often seen in mountain homes, is made up of hundreds of Hooey Mountain images from my original Skier Series as well as images of my Other Toy Athlete Series.
 Brought together, they are transformed to a new art form.
 These designs are customizable and scale great for large space.
 They pair well with any of the toy skier or other athlete photographs.

 There are so many more images and some works of art that are not yet uploaded to this site.
 I add more images throughout a year, so check back regularly.
 For many of the vertical shots, there is a horizontal versions and vice versa.
 Don't hesitate to ask if you need a different orientation of an image or are looking for something specific.
 I chose a variety that I thought suited many different styles.
 If you follow @hooeymountain on Instagram (or Facebook) you'll be treated to many more images.
 If you see something you like on Instagram not offered here, contact me and let me know how I can help you.

 Finally, a few people have asked where each of the skier photos were shot.
-I have visited many of your home mountains, but sometimes the weather does not cooperate for the days that we are there and we would not want you to feel left out of the fun.
+I have visited many of your home mountains, but sometimes the weather does not cooperate for the days that I am there and I would not want you to feel left out of the fun.
 So think of the skiers as photographed where ever you want them to be or that they simply exist in your mind on Hooey Mountain.
 I hope the photos conjures in you the broad feeling of happiness you associate with skiing without tying into a single experience or place.

 Sign up now for our Newsletter!

 Sign up for our newsletter to hear more about new products as they become available.